 Christina holds a master’s in business administration from Harvard Business School and a bachelor’s degree in finance from Southern Methodist University.
 She splits her time between New York City and Boulder, CO.

 Part of what sets us apart is the company we keep.
-The Miles Group is a part of G100 Companies, a private partnership of boutique businesses that deliver solutions, advice, and forums for CEOs of the world’s leading companies.
+The Miles Group is part of Council Advisors, a partnership of boutique service businesses purpose-built to solve the unique challenges of the C-suite.

 Global services firm that transforms companies to enhance business outcomes (e.g., growth, profit, capability) through digital, analytics, and operations improvements.